rememberSoftwares/yacana/README.md

 ```
 ############## Agent 1 history pretty print ##################

-user: Generate 5 pastry names followed by the associated estimated calory.
+user: Generate 5 pastry names followed by the associated estimated calorie.

 assistant: Here are 5 pastry names with their associated estimated calorie counts: